-Turkey detains 11 at human rights meeting in island hotel
+Turkey detains 10 at human rights meeting, U.S., EU concerned

 The purge, which has also led to the closure of some 130 media outlets and jailing of 150 journalists, has alarmed Turkey's Western allies and rights groups, who say President Tayyip Erdogan is using the coup as a pretext to muzzle dissent.

-EU Enlargement Commissioner Johannes Hahn, visiting Turkey to discuss its performance in European Union accession talks, said he had raised the detentions with Turkish officials.
+EU Enlargement Commissioner Johannes Hahn, in Turkey on Thursday to discuss its performance in European Union accession talks, said he had raised the detentions with Turkish officials.

 "...
 (But) I didn't get a sufficient answer about it.
 We will continue to follow this," he told a news conference at Ankara airport.